cellml/libcellml-archived/docs/source/usecases.rst

    #.
 Use case: Change units of a literal constant
    #. todo: add more here

 #.
+Category: Refactoring a CellML 1.2 model
+   #.
+Use cases: rename some item, and corresponding references to that item get renamed, where "some item" is any of:
+      #.
+Variable of a component (renames include ci's in maths)
+      #.
+Component
+      #.
+Unit
+      #.
+Local name of imported component
+   #.
+Rename across imports: Rename some item in one file, and automatic renames cascade to references in imported or importing files.
+Need to define scope of files that can be changed in this way

+#.
+Use case: Conversion of numerical value in units A to value in compatible units B.

+#.
 Use case: Load XML, reformat it with standard indentation, save result.

 #.
 Category: Load a CellML 1.2 model and validate it
    #.
 Use case: detect units errors
    #.
 Use case: detect invalid mathematics.
    #. todo: ad more here